 In his position at RTB, Fuz writes and speaks on science-faith hot topics such as human origins, the origin of life, and synthetic biology.
 He travels widely, addressing universities, churches, and conferences, and contributes regularly to RTB’s podcasts, science blog (Today’s New Reasons to Believe), and various other ministry publications.
 He also makes frequent guest appearances on television and radio shows.

 Formerly a senior scientist in research and development with Procter & Gamble, Fuz has made presentations at numerous international scientific meetings, coauthored a chapter on antimicrobial peptides for Biological and Synthetic Membranes, and holds two patents.
 He also currently serves as an adjunct professor for both Biola University and Southern Evangelical Seminary.

 Fuz lives in Southern California with his wife, Amy.
-The Ranas have three grown daughters.
+The Ranas have five children.
 A native of West Virginia, Fuz loves blues and southern and country rock music, and enjoys playing fantasy football with his RTB colleagues.

 - Origins of Life (coauthored with Hugh Ross)

 - Who Was Adam? (coauthored with Hugh Ross)

 - Creating Life in the Lab